MohamedGalal-2/Fire-Protection-System/README.md

 3. The loop also includes a timed refresh for the LCD to clear and display a default message ("It's all good") when no hazards are detected.
 4. The SendSMS() function sends an SMS notification to a predefined number.
 It sends the message once and sets a timer to prevent repeated SMS notifications during the same incident.
 </div>

+### License
+This repository is licensed under the MIT License.
+Please see the LICENSE file for more information